-There is one thing many Parkies have in common, sleep abnormalities.
-I had Parkinson's Disease for 8 years before getting diagnosed and never had trouble sleeping, in fact, sleeping was the one thing I could do to relieve my symptoms.
-Exactly 3 months after I started taking Sinemet for my symptoms, I started waking up early, very early, like before Mr. Sunshine even thinks about peeking his bright face over the mountains to my east.
-This lack of 8 + hours should have made me grumpy, but it did not.
+There is one thing many Parkies have in common; sleep abnormalities.
+I had Parkinson's disease for at least eight years before getting diagnosed and NEVER had trouble sleeping, in fact, sleeping was the one thing I could do to relieve my symptoms.
+Exactly three months after I started taking Sinemet (carbi/levodopa) for my symptoms, I started waking up early, very early, like before Mr. Sunshine even thinks about peeking his bright face over the mountains to my east.
+This lack of eight plus hours should have made me grumpy, but it did not.
 My humor was intact, maybe more so.

 The first morning I awoke early was New Years Day and I got a crazy idea.
 I had a bench in my yard that I put Bears on (more thrift store goodies), dressed up for the holidays and I had Bears dressed in formal wear for New Year's Eve, the night before.
 It was about 4 am and I knew that none of my neighbors would be stirring at this hour, heck, most had just gone to bed.